isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 During MTL Fortnight Learning Fest, all P1-P6 pupils will have the chance to learn on the move.
 They will work with their peers as they challenge themselves to complete the learning trail using the iPads.
 Language quizzes and games are set at the various learning stations to make learning fun and meaningful.

-**7. grOW Programme (Growth in Oracy and Word Recognition Programme)**
+**7. grOW Programme (Growth in Oracy and Word Recognition Programme)**&nbsp;

 With the realisation that word recognition and retention form an integral part of the learning of Chinese Language, we run a support programme for selected P2 pupils who require more support.
-Suitable teaching strategies will be adopted, and pupils will be revising the Chinese Characters learnt through games and pictorial flash cards.
+Suitable teaching strategies will be adopted, and pupils will be revising the Chinese Characters learnt through games and pictorial flash cards. &nbsp;

 **8. Writing Workshop for Beginning Writers**